Yee Soo-kyung: Technique

 Yee connects fragments of ceramic pieces together using glue and gold.
 In connecting disparate pieces she does not wish to heal or “fix” the objects, rather she want to use gold to glorify the “fateful weakness of being.”
-While some viewers liken her process to kitsugi, the Japanese art fo repairing broken vessels with gold, there is no connection.
+While some viewers liken her process to kintsugi, the Japanese art of repairing broken vessels with gold, there is no connection.
 She chose to use gold due to the Korean word for “gold” and “crack” being homonyms.
 Putting broken vases back together is seen as a taboo or unlucky in Korean culture so she chose to emphasize flaws that have been denied by Korean culture.
 Her choice of using Korean porcelain is due to her interest in using objects made by ceramic masters who connect the past and present through their unique lenses.